usert5432/calo-ddpm/README.md

 The pre-trained GAN and DDPM models have been uploaded to [Zenodo](https://zenodo.org/records/12535659).
-One can download them with a help of the provided convenience script `./scripts/download_model.sh` .
+One can download them with the help of the provided convenience script `./scripts/download_model.sh` .

 ## 2. Using your own dataset